-H-IDEAS is a network for scholarly collaboration on the history of ideas, broadly defined.
+H-Ideas is H-Net's network for scholarly collaboration on Intellectual History, the History of Ideas, and related fields.

 H-Ideas is currently seeking new Book Review editors.
 See our call for Book Review Editors here.

 Sacramento, host city for NCSA’s 2023 conference, lends itself to exploring issues of revivals and re-creations of the past.
 Sacramento’s nineteenth-century history encompassed California’s Gold Rush, the genocide and displacement of Indigenous populations, the construction of the Transcontinental Railroad, and the building of a capital city that became a stage for the reinventions–productive and problematic–of the past so central to the nineteenth century.

 we are pleased to announce the open access publication of volume 2, issue 1 (Spring 2022) of our online journal Sound Stage Screen.
 The new issue features articles on musical holograms, neo-realist films soundscape, silent movies performance practice, and a reflection on music criticism in the digital era.

 I am editor-in-chief of the history of science journal for the Royal Society (Notes and Records).
 Every other year we have an essay prize for ECRs (those who have completed a postgraduate degree within the past 5 years), and the competition is now officially open for 2023.

 *** We apologise for any cross-posting***

 Following is the table of contents for the latest issue of the Journal of the History of Ideas.